dineshannayya/riscduino/README.md

 ### RISC V core customization YiFive SOC

-* **1.Update**      : Modified some of the system verilog syntax to basic verilog syntax to compile/synthesis in open source tool like simulator (iverilog) and synthesis (yosys).
+* **Update**: Modified some of the system verilog syntax to basic verilog syntax to compile/synthesis in open source tool like simulator (iverilog) and synthesis (yosys).
-* **2.Modification**: Modified the AXI/AHB interface to wishbone interface towards instruction & data memory interface
+* **Modification**: Modified the AXI/AHB interface to wishbone interface towards instruction & data memory interface

 ## 8bit SDRAM Controller
 Due to number of pin limitation in carvel shuttle, YiFive SOC integrate 8bit SDRAM controller.